ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

   * `payload` fields are promoted to top level, and `payload` is removed.
   * `level` is set to the `severity` field specified in the Activity Tracker event.
   * `timestamp` is set to the `eventTime` field in the Activity Tracker event.

+### Differences in legacy and LogDNA Activity Tracker events
+{: #legacy_vs_new_at}

+The legacy Activity Tracker service was ended in October 2019.
+It is replaced by Activity Tracker with LogDNA, which supports a number of improvements in the format of the events.

+The events that worked on legacy Activity will continue to work on the new Activity Tracker with LogDNA.
+However, services should consider the following improvements:

+* `requestData`/`responseData` can be any JSON object, not just stringified JSON.
+A JSON object is now preferred over stringified JSON, for better parsing and searching.
+* The `meta` object is now ignored.
+Services should remove it.
+* The `dataEvent` flag is supported. `true` indicates a data event. `dataEvent` is not required, and defaults to `false`.
+Refer [here](https://test.cloud.ibm.com/docs/services/Activity-Tracker-with-LogDNA/ibm-internal-only?topic=logdnaat-ibm_event_fields#optional) for more info.
+* Events should have the CADF fields at the top level, and no longer encapsulate the CADF fields in the `payload` structure.
+When an event does have `payload`, LogDNA removes it and promotes its internal fields to the top level.
+* The `observer` fields are no longer discouraged, and `observer.name` should be set to "ActivityTracker". `observer.name` may be used in the future to support sending events to AT via stdout.

 ### Regions